 Just like 以前, 以后 can be placed indifferently before or after the subject when you’re talking about time in general.
 It is common to add a comma after 以后 if it’s placed at the beginning of the sentence.

 Before a specific action/event/time

-If you want to talk about something that happened in the past or the future at a more specific moment or to talk about a specific event, you can also use 以前 and 以后.
+When you want to talk about something that happened in the past or the future at a more specific moment, such as a specific event, you can also use 以前 and 以后.
 You can put an event, a specific time or an action before 以前 or 以后.

 This pattern is close to “before/after something, something happened” in English.
-Unlike when you're talking about the past or the future in general, when you're talking about a specific event, action or time, 以前 and 以后 must always be placed after and cannot be placed before.
+Do note that, when talking about a specific event, action or time, 以前 and 以后 must always be placed after the event/time in question. 以前 and 以后 cannot be placed before the event/action/time.

 Don't hesitate to report a feedback if you have internet!

 Please check your internet connection and retry.